hareko/php-application-packer/README.md

 ## PHP obfuscation ##

-The standard edition with the *PackAppE* add-on is required for the PHP obfuscation.
+The standard edition with the *PackAppO* add-on is required for the PHP obfuscation.
 It's recommended to follow certain naming rules in the planning and coding stage already to avoid the renaming conflicts (see below).

 The *php* source is processed in two passes.
 1st pass registers the identifiers found from the code during the minifying.
 2nd pass performs cross-file renaming of the identifiers registered by 1st pass.